Apologetics and Worldview Talks:

 What would you say if an atheist challenged your deepest convictions about God and the Bible?
 In this session Sean role plays an atheist, raises tough questions against the faith by taking live questions from the audience, and then steps out of character and helps the audience reflect on the experience.
 Sean has done this presentation in small youth groups and in large stadiums.
 This is a hands-on experience where you will walk away motivated and equipped to more lovingly and intelligently make a case for Christianity.

-THE CASE FOR THE NEW TESTAMENT
+EVIDENCE FOR THE NEW TESTAMENT

 In this session, Sean presents the historical evidence for how accurately the New Testament has been preserved through history.
 Even though publicized opinions often claim there is reason for skepticism, recent findings actually strengthen the case for the reliability and trustworthiness of the Scriptures.
 Sean presents the three main lines of evidence from within the Bible, the transmission of ancient documents, and from archaeology outside the Bible.